This Website is dedicated to President John Hanson and his contributions that delivered the birth of the United States of America.

 President John Hanson was not only the first President of the United States - he is the Nation’s first constitutional President of the United States of America.

 The Nations government has operated under two constitutions and the criticism to the abandonment of the first constitution has never met its merits over the desire to form a larger government.
-One of the strongest arguments for abandonment was the inability to collect taxes and therefore the constitution was too weak.
+One of the strongest arguments for abandonment of the original government was the inability to collect taxes and therefore the first constitution was too weak.
 With much irony, this argument has always been untrue and disingenuous when the very first problem under the second constitution was its inability to collect taxes after its ratification.
-Well known to historians, an emergency session to bring Congress assembled with President Washington was called to resolve the very same problem that gave reason to abandon the first constitution.
+Known to historians, an emergency session to bring Congress assembled with President Washington was called to resolve the very same problem that gave reason to abandon the first constitution.

 As the American Revolution was ending, the

 de facto government of the Continental Congress I and II came to an end by the ratification of the first constitution on March 1, 1781.
-The nation’s representatives formed the Congress Assembled as the body of Congress is called today and the final Battle of Yorktown brought an end to the British Army that October.
+The nation’s representatives formed the Congress Assembled as the body of Congress is called today and the final Battle of Yorktown brought an end to British control that October with the surrender of Lord Cornwallis.

-On the 5th of November 1781, the Nations representatives held the first term election for the most important position of a President and elected John Hanson as its first President of the United States of America under the definitions of the constitution.
+On the 5th of November 1781, the Nations representatives held the first term election for the most important position of a President and elected John Hanson as its first President under the definitions of the first Constitution of the United States of America.

-I suspect that many individuals assume the history taught has always been the absolute truth when so many in numbers are in agreement.
-A good example is the Snopes.com site that tells us John Hanson could not be the first President when the office of the President did not exist.
-The only problem is - it did.
+I suspect that many individuals assume the history taught has always been the absolute truth when so many in numbers are in agreement to what is accepted.
+A good example is the Snopes.com site that is known for telling its readers what is true and what is false.
+Snopes.com tells us John Hanson could not be the first President when the office of the President did not exist.
+The only problem is - it did and Snopes never did the research.
 Article IX of the first constitution gives the terms to the office of the President.
 As for this article on John Hanson, my investigative research and discoveries delivers history from a different prospective while reading all documents as they are written.
 My intent is simply to give honor where honor is due to those who died and gave it their all.

 There is much to be said when John Hanson recognized what he called, "the finest moment of public virtue in the annals of the world.”
 Especially when the Nation today is far from that moment in time and furthest from its first President of the United States of America.